 ICC has no relevance without BCCI: Anurag Thakur

-Former BCCI president Anurag Thakur on Sunday lashed out at the International Cricket Council, saying it "has no relevance" without the world's richest board, which used to give the ICC seventy-five percent of grants to run its affairs.
+Former BCCI president Anurag Thakur on Saturday lashed out at the International Cricket Council, saying it "has no relevance" without the world's richest board, which "used to give the ICC seventy-five percent of grants" to run its affairs.
 Thakur, a union minister of state for finance and corporate affairs, was in the town in connection with the Sansad Mahakumbh prize distribution function.

 "The ICC has no relevance without the BCCI as it used to give it seventy-five percent of grants to run its affairs," said Thakur, who is the brother of newly-appointed BCCI treasurer Arun Dhumal.
 He also expressed hope that the Sourav Ganguly-led new body of BCCI would take up the issue with the ICC and get its due.